yourstudentsunion/digital-displays/README.md

 2. Right click on the shortcut

-3. Edit the target value by adding '-kiosk http://yourstudentsunion.github.io/digital-displays'
+3. Edit the target value by adding ``-kiosk http://yourstudentsunion.github.io/digital-displays``

 4. Save and close